 Confidence and self-esteem.
 As she works with a horse that listens, and forgives when she is learning, she experiences a mastery in the riding arena.
 Horses don’t have to cooperate.
 But these horses do.
 She has a pride in taking care of them and knowing she’s done a good job.

 Work ethic.
-Caitlin and Noni, the directors of the Shasta Riding Club, encourage all of the kids to clean tack, groom horses, clean their hooves, muck out stalls, and take care of the barn areas.
+She learns to clean tack, groom horses, clean their hooves, muck out stalls, and take care of the barn areas.
 Taking care of horses is a lot of work.
 Life is a lot of work.
 But when it’s work related to something or someone you love, it’s easy to do.

 Listening and following directions.
 Claire doesn’t like being told what to do, and she’s a perfectionist (where on earth did she get THAT trait).
 Yet, her desire to ride overrides her stubbornness.
 She lets go just enough to learn because her desire to learn is stronger than anything else, and she focuses that perfectionism on really assimilating what she learns.